mwochna/aglishlabs-email-auth-research/README.md

 | DomainTyper Top .ie | 1,000 | domaintyper.com |
 | Castlebar Chamber of Commerce | 90 | Chamber membership register |
 | Westport Chamber of Commerce | 93 | Chamber membership register |

+All domains are publicly registered.
+DNS records are public information.
+No personal data is included in the published datasets.

 ---